krishang118/DINO-YOLO-Defect-Study/README.md

 # Weakly-Supervised Industrial Defect Detection - Exploring DINO + YOLO for Annotation-Free Quality Control

-An empirical study demonstrating both the promise and fundamental limitations of attention-based pseudo-labeling for industrial defect detection.
+An empirical study using DINO and YOLO demonstrating both the promise and limitations of attention-based pseudo-labeling for industrial defect detection.

 ## Overview